tethysplatform/tethys/docs/tutorials/google_earth_engine/plot_data.rst

 1. Create New GEE Function to Extract Time Series
 =================================================

-In this step we'll expand the GEE functions to include a function that can extract time series at one or more points or polygons.
+In this step you'll expand the GEE functions to include a function that can extract time series at one or more points or polygons.

 1. Install new dependency, ``geojson``, in Tethys environment: